Thinking of changing career?

 Because it turns out you already know the one person most likely to decide whether you achieve your career goals or fall short.

-When I spoke to Linda she suggested 8 tips for how to begin to change your career.
+When I spoke to executive career coach, Linda Beatty, she suggested 8 tips for changing your career.

 1 Make it your career move not somebody else’s